Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: The Bootstrap Argument for Region I

 \subsection{Norms}

-Often, instead of working directly with metric quantities $\vartheta$, Ricci coefficients $\psi$, or null curvature component $\Psi$ we will define quantities $\widetilde{\vartheta}$, $\widetilde{\Omega^s\psi}$ and $\widetilde{\Omega^s\Psi}$ where we have subtracted off terms reflecting the leading order self-simiar behavior as $v\to 0$.
-We turn now to the relevant definitions and conventions. \begin{convention}Throughout this section, unless said otherwise, all norms of tensorial quantities are computed with respect to $\slashed{g}$, and we will always use the round metric induced volume form $\mathring{dVol}$ on each $\mathbb{S}^2_{u,v}$. \end{convention}
+Often, instead of working directly with metric quantities $\vartheta$, Ricci coefficients $\psi$, or null curvature components $\Psi$ we will define quantities $\widetilde{\vartheta}$, $\widetilde{\Omega^s\psi}$ and $\widetilde{\Omega^s\Psi}$ where we have subtracted off terms reflecting the leading order self-simiar behavior as $v\to 0$.
+We turn now to the relevant definitions and conventions. \begin{convention}Throughout this section, unless said otherwise, all norms of tensorial quantities are computed with respect to $\slashed{g}_{AB}$, and we will always use the round metric induced volume form when we integrate on each $\mathbb{S}^2_{u,v}$. \end{convention}

 \begin{definition}We introduce the definition that, unless said otherwise, for any tensor or function $\mu$,